JulesRoadknight/multiplayer-game-react/README.md

+# Multiplayer Game

+A template for hot-seat multiplayer games.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `cypress run`

+Runs the automated Cypress testing software in the browser.

 ### `yarn start`